venhow/a-survey-of-security-dot-txt/README.md

 ```
 ## Notes

-  * You may need to adjust the nofile limit in /etc/security/limits.conf
+  * You may need to adjust the nofile limit in /etc/security/limits.conf before running ssdt.
+Otherwise, you may exceed the open file limit.
-  * Read my [blog post](https://www.go350.com/posts/a-survey-of-security-dot-txt/) about why I wrote this.
+  * Read my [blog post](https://www.go350.com/posts/a-survey-of-security-dot-txt/) about why I wrote this program.